necat101/Hierarchos/README.md

 -----

-### 🚀 **Major Update in v0.9.0: The RWKV Paradigm Shift**
+### 🚀 **New in v0.9.5: Context Drift & Enforced Symmetry**

-> This version marks a fundamental architectural evolution, replacing the previous Gated Recurrent Unit (GRU) controllers with **RWKV (Receptance Weighted Key Value)** cells.
+> This update focuses on architectural stability and dynamic adaptability.
 >
+> 1.  **Enforced Size Symmetry:** ⚖️ To ensure numerical stability during the "pondering" phases, the High-Level Manager (H-RNN) and Low-Level Worker (L-RNN) hidden sizes are now **strictly locked** to the `context_dim`.
+The `--h_hidden` and `--l_hidden` flags have been deprecated/removed in favor of a single `--context_dim` argument that scales the entire hierarchy uniformly.
+> 2.  **Context Drift (Sliding Context):** 🌊 The connection between the Manager and Worker is no longer static.
+A new `context_drift_proj` layer allows the Worker to slightly "slide" or evolve its instruction context *during* its execution loop, enabling fluid reasoning without full interrupts.
+> 3.  **Anti-Echo Chamber Learning:** 🛡️ The chat interface now supports **Negative Reinforcement**.
+Telling the model "No" or "Bad" triggers an update with *inverted gradients*, penalizing the specific memory pathways used in the error.

+### 🚀 **Major Paradigm Shift (v0.9.0): The RWKV Backbone**

-> 1.  **RWKV Architecture:** 🧠 Hierarchos now leverages the benefits of Linear Transformers within an RNN framework.
-This allows for parallelizable training (like Transformers) while maintaining constant memory usage during inference (like RNNs), offering significantly better performance/efficiency trade-offs than standard GRUs.
+> 1.  **RWKV Architecture:** 🧠 Hierarchos leverages Linear Transformers within an RNN framework, allowing parallelizable training and constant inference memory.
-> 2.  **Removal of Positional Embeddings:** 🚫 We have removed explicit learned Positional Embeddings (`pos_emb`).
-RWKV handles temporal relationships and token positions naturally via its internal state decay (`time_decay`).
-This creates a model that is **state-invariant** rather than position-dependent, improving generalization to sequence lengths far beyond the training window (e.g., training on 1024 tokens and inferencing on 4096+).
+> 2.  **State-Invariant Processing:** 🚫 Explicit Positional Embeddings (`pos_emb`) have been removed.
+The model handles temporal relationships via RWKV's internal state decay (`time_decay`), improving generalization to infinite sequence lengths.
-> 3.  **Quantized RWKV Support:** ⚡ The C++ kernel and quantization logic have been updated to support the new RWKV cell structure (Time Mixing and Channel Mixing) for high-performance INT4/Q4_0 inference.

-### 🚀 **Major Update in v0.8.5: Reworked Build System & Vulkan Auto-Setup**

-> This version completely overhauls the C++ kernel build process for simplicity and cross-platform reliability, especially for the optional Vulkan backend.
->
-> 1.  **CPU-First Default:** ⚙️ The build scripts (`setup.bat`, `setup.sh`) now compile the **CPU-optimized kernel by default**.
-> 2.  **Opt-in Vulkan Build:** 🔥 To enable the Vulkan backend for GPU-accelerated quantized inference, simply pass the `--vulkan` flag.
-> 3.  **Automatic Dependency Installation (Linux):** 🐧 The `setup.sh` script will automatically detect missing Vulkan tools and install them via `apt`.

 ## About The Project

 The field of AI has been dominated by a paradigm of unprecedented scale, yet fundamental limitations in today's Transformer models are becoming apparent.
-The path to Artificial General Intelligence (AGI) may not be paved with scale alone.
 Hierarchos challenges this paradigm by focusing on **architectural intelligence**.

 This project introduces a novel hybrid model where a deep reasoning engine operates within a dynamic, lifelong learning memory environment.
 Hierarchos is conceived not merely to process information, but to **think, learn, and remember** in a cohesive, integrated, and human-like manner.

 ## Core Concepts

-Hierarchos is built on two revolutionary, brain-inspired pillars:

 🧠 **Titans Architecture (The Cognitive Substrate)**
 A sophisticated, multi-tiered memory workspace that enables dynamic, lifelong learning.
-It learns *what to remember* based on the principle of "surprise," and its memory slots are structured with timestamps and source metadata, allowing for sophisticated, context-aware queries.
+It learns *what to remember* based on the principle of "surprise," and its memory slots are structured with timestamps and source metadata.

-⚙️ **Hierarchical Reasoning Model (The Cognitive Process)** A powerful, data-efficient, and deep reasoning engine.
-Now powered by **RWKV Recurrence**, the dual-module design (a high-level "CEO" and low-level "Workers") allows for profound computational depth through **iterative convergence**.
-This enables it to solve complex, multi-step algorithmic problems where massive LLMs fail.
+⚙️ **Hierarchical Reasoning Model (The Cognitive Process)** A powerful, data-efficient, and deep reasoning engine powered by **RWKV Recurrence**.
+* **The Manager (H-RNN):** Sets the high-level plan.
+* **The Worker (L-RNN):** Executes the plan via iterative convergence.
+* **Context Drift:** The Worker can now subtly adjust the Manager's plan in real-time as it generates tokens, allowing for fluid adaptation.

 ## Features ✨

-  * 🧠 **RWKV-Based Recurrence**: Replaces legacy GRU cells with RWKV, offering better scalability, numerical stability, and "time-decay" based temporal processing.
+* 🧠 **RWKV-Based Recurrence**: Replaces legacy GRU cells with RWKV for linear scaling.
-  * 📏 **Infinite Length Generalization**: By removing absolute positional embeddings, the model relies on state carry-over, allowing it to process sequences significantly longer than those seen during training.
-  * 🔥 **PyTorch 2.0+ Compiled Training**: **Automatically uses `torch.compile`** on the core HRM loop for massive speedups (1.5x-3x+) on modern NVIDIA GPUs after an initial "warmup" compilation.
+* ⚖️ **Symmetric Architecture**: Enforces dimension matching between hierarchy levels for improved gradient flow.
-  * 🌐 **Hugging Face `datasets` Integration**: Load datasets directly from the HF Hub or local paths in various formats (CSV, Parquet, JSON, etc.) using `--hf_dataset`.
+* 🌐 **Hugging Face `datasets` Integration**: Stream datasets directly from the HF Hub (e.g., Wikitext, C4, Alpaca).
+* 🌊 **Sliding Context Mechanism**: New projection layer allowing the Worker to evolve the context vector dynamically.
+* 🛡️ **Negative Reinforcement Learning**: In-chat capability to penalize specific memory recalls via gradient inversion.
+* 🔥 **PyTorch 2.0+ Compiled Training**: Automatically uses `torch.compile` for massive speedups on NVIDIA GPUs.
-  * 💾 **Optimized Consolidated Chunk Loading**: Dramatically reduces RAM usage and speeds up training startup for large datasets using pre-processed, consolidated `.pt` tensor files (`--pre_pt_dataset`).
+* 💾 **Optimized Consolidated Chunk Loading**: Support for instant loading of massive pre-tokenized datasets via `.pt` files.
-  * ✂️ **Dataset Consolidation Script (`dataset_chunk_create.py`)**: Enhanced tool to prepare large datasets, chunking them into **consolidated `.pt` files** and creating a `manifest.jsonl`.
-  * 📉 **Gradient Checkpointing**: Significantly reduces VRAM usage during training/fine-tuning (`--gradient-checkpointing`), enabling larger models or batches on memory-constrained hardware.
+* 📉 **Gradient Checkpointing**: Reduce VRAM usage during training (`--gradient-checkpointing`).
-  * 🤔 **Adaptive "Ponder" Time**: Dynamically adjusts its reasoning depth, "thinking" longer for complex problems and saving computation on simpler ones.
-  * 🕰️ **Structured & Queryable Memory**: LTM slots are augmented with timestamps and source data, enabling powerful temporal and contextual queries during chat.
+* 🕰️ **Structured & Queryable Memory**: LTM slots include timestamps and source IDs, allowing temporal filtering.
-  * ⚡ **Accelerated Training with AMP**: Supports Automatic Mixed Precision (`--amp`) for faster training and reduced memory usage on compatible NVIDIA GPUs.
-  * 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config.
-  * 🌱 **Enhanced Model Expansion**: `expand_model.py` allows transplanting weights to larger models.
-(Updated in v0.9 to automatically drop legacy positional embeddings).
-  * ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`). *(Requires compiled kernel)*
+* ⚡ **High-Performance Quantized Inference**: Custom C++ kernel (AVX2/AVX512/NEON) for `INT4`, `Q4_0`, `Q8_0`, and `Q2_K`.
-  * 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX/NEON) or on GPUs via Vulkan for broad hardware compatibility. *(Requires compiled kernel)*
+* 🎮 **Vulkan Acceleration**: Optional GPU backend for quantized inference via `setup.bat --vulkan` / `setup.sh --vulkan`.

 -----